junxit/us-congress-bills-116/metadata.md

 - 2019-11-13 — Introduced in Senate
 - 2019-11-13 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2020-03-11 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2020-03-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2020-03-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2020-03-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 441.